-Worldwide sales of Bridion, for the reversal of two types of neuromuscular blocking agents used during surgery, were \$148 million in the first quarter of 2017, an increase of 63% compared with the first quarter of 2016 including a 1% unfavorable effect from foreign exchange.
-Sales growth reflects volume growth in most markets, particularly in the United States.
+Worldwide sales of Bridion, for the reversal of two types of neuromuscular blocking agents used during surgery, were \$163 million in the second quarter of 2017, an increase of 44% compared with the second quarter of 2016.
+Global sales of Bridion were \$310 million in the first six months of 2017, an increase of 52% compared with the same period of 2016 including a 1% unfavorable effect from foreign exchange.
+Sales growth in both periods primarily reflects volume growth in the United States.